 Leave grass clippings on the lawn when you mow.
-They provide nitrogen, and help retain moisture.
+They provide nitrogen and help retain moisture.
 Mow lawn frequently.
-Cutting more than 1/3 of the height off at any one time stresses the lawn leaving it more vulnerable to pests and disease.
+Cutting more than one-third of the height off at any one time stresses the lawn, leaving it more vulnerable to pests and disease.

 What to plant now

-Transplants: arugula, beets, Swiss chard, broccoli, cauliflower, Asian greens, spinach, and many varieties of lettuce.
+Transplants: arugula, beets, Swiss chard, broccoli, Brussels sprouts, cauliflower, Asian greens, spinach, mustard and lettuce.
 Local nurseries should have a good supply of most of these.

-Seeds: arugula, beets, carrots, Swiss chard, fava beans, peas, garlic, potatoes, radishes, spinach, and lettuce.
+Seeds: arugula, beets, carrots, lettuce, Swiss chard, fava beans, peas, onion, radishes, spinach and direct plantings of garlic and potatoes.

-To find a list of cool season vegetables that do well in Santa Clara County, go to www.mastergardeners.org/picks/cool.html or call the hotline at 408.282.3105.
+To find a list of cool-season vegetables that do well in Santa Clara County, go to www.master gardeners.org/picks/cool.html.